Grace9994/CoMoSVC/README.md

 # CoMoSVC

-We proposed a consistency model based Singing Voice Conversion system, which is inspired by CoMoSpeech: One-Step Speech and Singing Voice Synthesis via Consistency Model.The details can be found in https://github.com/zhenye234/CoMoSpeech
+We proposed a consistency model based Singing Voice Conversion system, which is inspired by CoMoSpeech: One-Step Speech and Singing Voice Synthesis via **Consistency Model.** [https://github.com/zhenye234/CoMoSpeech]

 The paper and codebase of CoMoSVC are still being edited and will be completed as soon as possible.